gdimitrak/gdimitrak.github.io/cv.md

 ### Research Projects

 * Research grant for “High Level Synthesis for System on Chip”, by Mentor Graphics, a Siemens Business, Oregon, USA (Jan 2019 - Dec 2023). - Principal investigator
 * Subcontractor in PAVET 2013: Multicore and Multithreaded Graphics Processingn Units for 3D graphics in embedded systems”, ThinkSilicon, Patras (1/4/2014-30/4/2015) - Principal Investigator
+* 01/12/2020 – 31/12/2023: “ASPIDA: Design and implementation of system for improving the quality of life of elderly people”, Researcher
 * “Τhermicool: Thermoelectric cooling using innovative multistage active control modules”, CLEAN SKY RESEARCH and TECHNOLOGY DEVELOPMENT PROJECTS,.
 DUTH (1/7/2014-30/11/2014) - Researcher
 * January 2008 – February 2010: HIPEAC 2 (European Network of Excellence on High Performance and Embedded Architecture and Compilation - www.hipeac.net) as a research coordinator of the interconnection networks research cluster.
 ICS – FORTH, Heraklion, Crete
 * September 2005-December 2006: ARCHIMEDES, “VLSI design and testing of residue number system units for DSP processors and cryptographic units”, September 2004-February 2007 - Researcher